 Static-x is currently getting ready to play festivals in Europe.
 When they return, they will be embarking on one the most highly-anticipated tours of the summer, playing with Mudvayne and Black Label Society.
 In addition, the band will be promoting their new single, “Z28.”

 We caught up with the brains behind Static-X, guitarist/vocalist/songwriter, Wayne Static, to get some insight on one of the most heavy bands on the face of the planet.
 Here’s what went down.

 Wayne Static: Good, man.

-GM: You guys just played a gig, from what I understand, in Oklahoma?
+GM: You just played a gig in Oklahoma, correct?

 WS: Yeah, yeah.
 I just got off stage.

 GM: Wow.
 Is it a festival or something?

 WS: Yeah, a big radio show- all day kind of thing.